 Well, it’s been a full two weeks that I’ve been blessed to be back at home from the hospital.
 Each day has been a little different from the last.
-Some days are better and others are a couple steps back.
+Some days are better and others are a couple of steps back.

 The first five days at home, I stayed in bed.
 Thank goodness we have a motorized bed that allows me to sit completely upright during the day.
 It was awesome to use it just like the hospital bed.
-I had a round of steroids and lasix to finish along with baby aspirin, zinc and extra strength Tylenol.
+I had a round of steroids and Lasix to finish along with baby aspirin, zinc, and extra-strength Tylenol.
 The strangest thing I experienced was a voracious appetite.
 Every meal was eaten like it was my last…

-The more recent nine days, I’ve gotten up and moved to the couch in my living room for the daytime.
+In the more recent nine days, I’ve gotten up and moved to the couch in my living room for the daytime.
 The fatigue is real and I try to make a single goal for the day to use my energy on.
 Some days it’s washing my hair and others it’s sitting up and crafting a DIY.
 I’m only good for a limited time and then it’s immediately back to just sitting on the couch.
 The energy that is spent counts whether it’s physical or mental.
 It’s frustrating, but I’m glad to be home recovering.